bigbagy/NLP-document-parsing-and-clustering/README.md

 Step 6, vectorize word space with tf-idf

-first form corpus by combine file proper nouns, then vectorize via tf-idf (sklearn TfidfVectorizer)
+form overall corpus by combine file keywords, then vectorize word-space via tf-idf

 Step 7, K-means clustering

-first auto-detect optimum K value using elbow method, with a pre-set threshold on elbow gradient: see https://en.wikipedia.org/wiki/Elbow_method_(clustering)
+auto select optimum K value using elbow method, with a pre-set threshold on elbow gradient

-then apply K-Means using optimum k to find category label of each file
+apply K-Means clustering with optimum k and find category label for each file

 Note: The demo files have number of features less than 1000, dimension reduction is not necessary.
-However if feature number is too large, PCA maybe applied prior to k-means to reduce features dimensions
+If large number of features cause effeciency issues, PCA could be applied prior to K-means to reduce feature dimensions

 Step 8, visualize clustering results in 2-D space

-to visualize in 20D, first need to reduce feature dimension to 2 using PCA
+reduce feature dimension to 2-D using PCA

-then generate 2-D scatter plot with pyplot, each point represents one file, points are colored based on cluster category
+generate 2-D scatter plot visualization, each point represents one file, points are colored based on cluster category

 Step 9, generate analysis report

-An analysis.txt report is auto-generated and save to src folder, it contins all proccessed and identified info for each file, including file name, file language, proper nouns found, and clustering category
+An analysis.txt report is auto-generated and save under "/src" folder, it contins all proccessed and identified info for each file, including file names, file languages, proper nouns found, and file clustering categories

 ### Acceptable file format in "files" folder

-All files inside files" folder will be processed by the script
+All files inside files" folder will be processed

-Currently most commonly found document formats can be surpoorted, including:
+Currently most common document formats are surpoorted, including:

 .txt (utf-8)